Please read my blog's comment policy here.

 However, if a given certificate specifies a CRL or OCSP URL, but the revocation check cannot be completed (say, because the Certificate Authority’s server is not reachable), Internet Explorer will not notify the user.
 In the original IE7 design, a notification (yellow address bar) was presented instead of the default lock icon.
 However, this design was reverted after testing when it was determined that connection problems to revocation servers were extremely common and there was no clear guidance the browser could give users about what they should do when a warning was encountered.
 Presenting unactionable and scary warnings to users in common and low-risk situations doesn’t improve security—it reduces it, by desensitizing users to higher value warnings where the degree of risk is far higher (e.g. SmartScreen malware warnings).

 Having said that, we recognize that a certain subset of users would still prefer to see warnings when a certificate revocation check did not complete successfully.
-(One criticism of revocation checking is that most attacks against HTTPS sites require both control of a rogue certificate and control of the DNS, and if the attacker has control of DNS, he may be able to block the client’s network request used to check for revocation.)
+(One criticism of revocation checking is that most attacks against HTTPS sites require both control of a rogue certificate and control of the network/DNS, and if the attacker has control of the network/DNS, he may be able to block the client’s network request used to check for revocation.)

 To that end, users may set an option (known as a Feature Control Key) to re-enable the warning UI.
 When a revocation check fails to complete, the lock icon will be replaced with an orange shield icon, like so: